vbugana/Bootstrap-Portfolio/README.md

 Any advise for common problems or issues. command to run if program contains helper info

-## Authors
-Contributors names and contact info

 ## Version History

 ## License
-This project is licensed under the [NAME HERE] License
+This project is licensed under the MIT License

 ## Acknowledgments
+This has been possible thankfully to the fruitful  brainstorming with the Greenland Shark team :shark:
+    * Ricky Bryans
+    * Chris-Eric Dagbo